healthmode/http-errors-enhanced/README.md

 - Start a feature/bugfix branch.
 - Commit and push until you are happy with your contribution.
 - Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.

-## Copyright

-Copyright (C) 2020 and above Shogun (shogun@cowtech.it).

-Licensed under the ISC license, which can be found at https://choosealicense.com/licenses/isc.